adopted-ember-addons/ember-cli-flash/README.md

   Default: `100`

   Higher priority messages appear before low priority messages.
 The best practise is to use priority values in multiples of `100` (`100` being the lowest priority).
+Note that you will need [modify your template](#sort-messages-by-priority) for this work.

 - `sticky?: boolean`